Hot Dip Galvanizing

 Consultation between the designers, fabricator and galvanizer is essential to achieve the best results from the process.

-A correct design will allow easy handling and the free flow of molten zinc will enhance the quality of the coating from an aesthetic and technical point of view.
+A correct design will allow easy handling, and the free flow of molten zinc (within the bath) will enhance the quality of the coating from an aesthetic and technical point of view.

 Design Considerations

-It is important that the design of the structure is considered before considering a galvanized process.
+The design of the structure must be considered before considering a galvanized process.

-• Skip weld and crevices may trap acid which causes damage to the galvanizing as it could vaporize during the process or stain the coating at a later date
+- Skip welds and crevices may trap acid, which causes damage to the galvanizing as it could vaporise during the process or stain the coating at a later date.

-• Ensure there are no areas where air pockets or air bubbles may form preventing full contact with the molten zinc
+- Ensure there are no areas where air pockets or air bubbles may form, preventing complete contact with the molten zinc.

-• Warpage of the article is a possibility due to unequal thickness of the article or structure
+- Warpage of the article is a possibility due to the unequal thickness of the article or structure.

 Environments

-The designer must check the specific environment that the hot dip galvanizing can be exposed too.
+The designer must check the specific environment in which the hot-dip galvanising can be exposed.

-Various ISO and other standards give advice on the use of hot dip galvanizing or zinc in specific environments.
+Various ISO and other standards advise on the use of hot-dip galvanizing or zinc in specific environments.

 Advantages and Disadvantages